-PUBLIC PARTICIPATION: Any city, town, unincorporated community, or corridor where there is a desire for safer, more attractive routes for walking.
+PUBLIC PARTICIPATION: Any city, town, unincorporated community, or corridor where people want a safer, more attractive route for walking.
 Workshops bring together residents, elected officials, advocates, public agency staff, public health practitioners, educators, planners and engineers.

-BENEFIT: Engage with community leaders to share the needed tools to advocate and plan for walkable communities.
+BENEFIT: Educate community leaders about the needed tools to advocate and plan for walkable communities

-ADMINISTRATOR: Heather Dunigan, Principal Planner, Leonard Bonarek, Senior Planner, William Swiatek, Principal Planner, Jacob Thompson, Senior Planner
+ADMINISTRATOR: Leonard Bonarek, Senior Planner, William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner

-26.11.04 - Coordination with the Delaware Department of Transportation (DelDOT)
+26.11.04-Coordination with the Delaware Department of Transportation (DelDOT)

-1. Augustine Cutoff Corridor Bicycle and Pedestrian Network Improvements, Phase 2 WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner, Leonard Bonarek, Senior Planner, Heather Dunigan, Principal Planner
+1. Augustine Cutoff Corridor Bicycle and Pedestrian Network Improvements, Phase 2

+WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner, Leonard Bonarek, Senior Planner

-This study follows the Phase 1 study that led to a pathway/sidewalk improvement concept for Augustine Cutoff from Lovering Ave. to Cantera Ave.
-There is a need to develop a concept for the entire corridor to function more safely for all road users.
-The study will continue to develop a program of pedestrian and bicycle improvements from Cantera Avenue to West Park Drive and will continue the public engagement effort that began with Phase 1.
-The goal is to develop concepts for the road from a more holistic perspective (bike/ped facilities, intersection improvements, traffic calming, typical sections, aesthetics) and develop scope for a capital project.
+This study follows the Phase 1 study which led to a pathway/sidewalk improvement concept for Augustine Cutoff from Lovering Ave. to Cantera Ave.
+There is a need to develop a concept for the entire corridor to function more safely for all modes.
+The study will continue to develop a program of pedestrian and bicycle improvements from Cantera Ave to W Park Dr and will continue the public engagement effort that was begun with Phase 1.
+The goal is to develop concepts for the road from a more holistic perspective (bike/ped facilities, intersection improvements, traffic calming, typical sections, aesthetics) and develop a concept for a capital project.